tjrupp/applied-project/README.md

-**Applied Project
+Applied Project

-Tim Jonathan Rupp
+Final Project of Minor Digital Science of University of Innsbruck

 Is Update-frequency and content connected top App success?
-An Analysis of productivity Apps in Google’s Play Store**
+An Analysis of productivity Apps in Google’s Play Store

+Run files in order:

 Step 1: Clone git repository